 As a holistic, sex-positive therapist, I will attend to your emotions, thoughts, physical experiences, and spiritual understandings.
-I take a particular interest in working with individuals and couples to discover their sense of self and the complexity of their parts; engage their sexuality; and build healthy relationships.
+I take a particular interest in working with individuals and couples to discover their sense of self and their unique complexities; engage their sexuality; and build healthy relationships.
 My clients seek counseling for a variety of reasons such as anxiety, depression, shame, substance misuse, trauma, life transitions and self-worth.
 My approach with every client is engaging and compassionate.
 It is my work to create a space where you can feel safe to sort through the messiness of life.

 Training and Education

-I am a WA state Licensed Mental Health Counselor Associate (Lic # MC60981089).
+I am a WA state Licensed Mental Health Counselor (Lic # LH61296609).
 I earned my Master of Education in Clinical Mental Health Counseling from Seattle University where my training emphasized a commitment to social justice, advocacy, substance use, and multicultural counseling.
 My BA in Psychology comes from Northwest University.

 My clinical internship took place at MEND Institute, an organization providing low-cost counseling to gender oppressed individuals.
 While at MEND, I completed a critical social theory curriculum which emphasized the integration of intersectional feminism and social justice into the work of counseling.
 I completed additional training in Acceptance Commitment Therapy and therapeutic process groups.
 My ongoing development is focused on intimacy counseling, couples and relationship work, and trauma.